 Crampton is one of the song-writers for The Insufferables, an alternative rock band playing around the bay area.
-They released two EP's Edge of Control and Fire Bad!.
+They just recorded an album entitled "Argument Clinic" at Tiny Telephone Studios in San Francisco with producer Beau Sorenson, to be released in the Spring.
+Previously they released two EP's Edge of Control and Fire Bad!.
 Members are: Keith McNamara, vocals, Gene Michal, lead guitar, Ram Fenster, bass and vocals, Crampton, rhythm guitar and vocals, Kevin Anderson, on drums.
 Former members: drummers Melissa Kim, and DK, and artists, Kathleen McNamara and Paula Clark.

 Also on Spotify and many other music services.

 This is a tribute band to The Cramps, the great psychobilly band.
 Crampton plays rhythm guitar, wears a red wig and screams occasionally.

 An all-girl post-punk rock band started in Colorado with Sue Digby Penwarden from The Profalactics and Jo Ann Gogue Sieger from Denver's The Guys.
 The band featured Ann Brent on drums and Kelli Kozak on keyboards.
 After the band moved to San Francisco in 1980, drummer Kat Zumbach (The Urge, Baby Buddha) joined the band.